kgish/gishtech.com/README.md

 ## Books

-There are a number of great books out there about JavaScript and frameworks.
+There are a number of great books out there covering advanced JavaScript and frameworks, just to name a few:

 * [Building Front-End Web Apps with Plain JavaScript](https://gumroad.com/l/YyWka) - Gerd Wagner
 * [Ember 101](https://leanpub.com/ember-cli-101) - Adolfo Builes